How Many Tornadoes In Georgia 2022

 Building Codes and Standards

-Building codes and standards can help ensure that structures are better able to withstand the forces of a tornado.
+Building codes and standards can help confirm that structures are better able to withstand the forces of a tornado.
 These codes may include requirements for:

 • Reinforced walls and roofs